 8. Cascade Saddle, New Zealand

-Hiking this dangerous but spectacularly beautiful Alpine “saddle” route takes up to four days to complete, despite only being 11 miles in length.
-Hikes across the Cascade Saddle region of New Zealand include unstable downhill paths, slippery ground, and scrambles to get through the rough but stunning terrain.
+Hiking this dangerous but spectacularly beautiful Alpine “saddle” route takes up to four days to complete despite being only 11 miles in length.
+Hikes across the Cascade Saddle region of New Zealand include unstable downhill paths, slippery ground, and scrambles through the rough but stunning terrain.

 7. Mt.
 Washington, New Hampshire